Emergency Medical Services Levy

 EMS funding request on August ballot

-South County Fire is submitting to the voters a proposition a levy for Emergency Medical Service at the rate of 50 cents per $1,000 of assessed property value.
+South County Fire is submitting to the voters a proposition for an Emergency Medical Service levy at the rate of 50 cents per $1,000 of assessed property value.
 The proposal will be on the August Primary Election ballot.

 In August 2017, voters in the City of Lynnwood and Snohomish County Fire District 1 formed the Regional Fire Authority that is South County Fire.
 However, EMS has continued to be funded through separate levies paid to the city and fire district.

 If approved, this EMS Levy will replace the two levies that now fund South Snohomish County Fire.
 The rate is still capped at 50 cents/$1,000, the level which voters have approved before in both jurisdictions.